 - Sort the markers that do – a great additional activity that helps with math and problem-solving.

-Both my toddler and five-year-old came back and forth with this activity as the boys shifted their attention.
-Keep in mind; it is age-appropriate for your child to lose interest and return.
+My toddler and five-year-old came back and forth with this activity as the boys shifted their attention.
+Remember that it is age-appropriate for your child to lose interest and return.
 Toward the end, I sat with them to finish the job.

 Incorporating art (like this watercolor painting idea) into every day is a gift we do not want to take away from our children.
 That’s why an art supply cabinet is a must!